Ethiopian Revolution

-In June 1974, a group of army officers established the Coordinating Committee of the Armed Forces, later branding itself as the Derg, which struggled to topple Haile Selassie cabinet under Prime Minister Endelkachew Makonnen.
+In June 1974, a group of army officers established the Coordinating Committee of the Armed Forces, later branding itself as the Derg, which struggled to topple Haile Selassie's cabinet under Prime Minister Endelkachew Makonnen.
 By September of that year, the Derg began detaining Endalkachew's closest advisors, dissolved the Crown Council and Imperial Court and disbanded the emperor's military staff.
-The Ethiopian Revolution ended with the 12 September coup d'état of Haile Selassie by the Coordinating Committee.
+The Ethiopian Revolution ended with the 12 September coup d'état against Haile Selassie by the Coordinating Committee.

 Background

-The late 1960s in Ethiopia was marred with instability characterized by student movements against Emperor Haile Selassie starting from the December 1960 coup d'état attempt seeking liberal reforms including land reforms and land redistribution.
-Secondly, the Wollo and Tigray famines, ongoing since 1958, overshadowed the emperor's reputation, affecting the peasants.
-The government negligence in dealing with the famine was known by this point, and no relief effort report arrived via the Ministry of the Interior in November 1965 for 1965/6 famine in Were Illu, taking 302 days to reach the emperor.

-For many centuries, the Ethiopian Empire had a semi-feudal mode of production, including land grabbing by the church (25%), the Emperor (20%), the feudal lords (30%) and the state (18%), leaving a mere 7% to the roughly 23 million Ethiopian peasants.
-The landless peasants lost as much as 75% of their produce to the landlords, leaving them in a miserable life state.
+For many centuries, the Ethiopian Empire had a semi-feudal mode of production, with most land held by the church (25%), the Emperor (20%), the feudal lords (30%) and the state (18%), leaving a mere 7% to the roughly 23 million Ethiopian peasants.
+The landless peasants lost as much as 75% of their produce to the landlords, leaving them miserably poor.
 Haile Selassie had also promised to reform and modernize the country.

+The late 1960s in Ethiopia included student movements developing their knowledge of and debating the social sciences and social change.
+Their debates were influential in their opposition to Emperor Haile Selassie.
+In December 1960, a coup d'état attempt seeking liberal reforms, including land reforms and land redistribution, took place.
+The Wollo famine overshadowed the emperor's reputation, affecting the peasants.
+The government negligence in dealing with the famine was known by this point, and no relief effort report arrived via the Ministry of the Interior.

+As the regime of Emperor Haile Selassie declined, the army became increasingly politicized as Selassie increasingly relied on more oppressive measures of governance.
+As recruitment of educated Ethiopians to the military grew during the 1960s and early 1970s, the political consciousness of the armed forces grew as well.
+This awareness grew as the army was increasingly utilized to put down student protests, peasant uprisings and regional revolts in Ogaden, Bale and Eritrea.
+The multiplication of regional revolts and economic downturn in the country during the early 1970s made many army units rebellious as their living conditions deteriorated.
+The military mutiny that precipitated the 1974 revolution began as demands for better working conditions and wages for troops in remote regions, particularly the Ogaden, Negele and the desert of western Eritrea.

+By 1973, it was clear to many observers that the army was the true power behind the throne and it was widely expected that the military would take over in the event of the Emperor's death.
+Since the failed Ethiopian coup attempt during 1960, no further coup were attempted largely due to the deep divisions within the armed forces, particularly the officer corps.